grandcircusco/cheatsheets/csharp/testing_lists.md

 	// Test if the list contains sally regardless of whether
 	// it's the same original object
-	// Note, however, a caveat: We shouldn't have to do this.
-	// The reason is tha tour tests should be a highly-controlled
-	// environment.
-We know that we have a list that holds exact
-	// objects, not copies of the objects.
 	Assert.Contains<Person>(Person.AllItems, item =>
 	{
 		return item.Name == "Sally";